daattali/shinyjs/overview.md

 title: Overview
 ---

-# Functions to improve user experience in your apps
+# Functions to improve user experience of your apps

 In order to use any shinyjs function in a Shiny app, you must first call `useShinyjs()` anywhere in the app's UI.